Bon Scott

-Ronald Belford "Bon" Scott (9 July 1946 – 19 February 1980) was an Australian singer and songwriter.
-He was the lead vocalist and lyricist of the hard rock band AC/DC from 1974 until his death in 1980.
+Ronald Belford "Bon" Scott (9 July 1946 – 19 February 1980) was an Australian singer who was the second lead vocalist and lyricist of the hard rock band AC/DC from 1974 until his death in 1980.
+In the July 2004 issue of Classic Rock, Scott was ranked number one in a list of the "100 Greatest Frontmen of All Time".
+Hit Parader ranked Scott as fifth on their 2006 list of the 100 Greatest Heavy Metal Vocalists of all time.

 Born in Forfar in Angus, Scotland, Scott spent his early years in Kirriemuir.
-He moved to Australia with his family in 1952 at the age of six, living in Melbourne for four years before settling in Fremantle, Western Australia.
+He moved to Australia with his family in 1952 at the age of six, living in Melbourne for four years before settling in Fremantle, Western Australia, then Adelaide, South Australia in his later years.

-With AC/DC, Scott performed on the band's first seven studio albums: High Voltage (1975, Australian release only), T.N.T.
-(1975, Australian release only), High Voltage (1976, first international release), Dirty Deeds Done Dirt Cheap (1976, not released until 1981 in the United States), Let There Be Rock (1977), Powerage (1978), and Highway to Hell (1979).

 Scott formed his first band, the Spektors, in 1964 and became the band's drummer and occasional lead vocalist.
-He performed with several other bands, including the Valentines and Fraternity, before replacing original lead singer Dave Evans for AC/DC in 1974.
+He performed in several other bands, including the Valentines and Fraternity, before replacing original AC/DC lead singer Dave Evans in 1974.

+With AC/DC Scott performed on the band's first seven albums: High Voltage (1975, Oceania only release), T.N.T.
+(1975, Oceania only release), High Voltage (1976, first international release), Dirty Deeds Done Dirt Cheap (1976, not released until 1981 in the United States), Let There Be Rock (1977), Powerage (1978) and Highway to Hell (1979).
 AC/DC's popularity grew throughout the 1970s, initially in Australia, and then internationally.
-Their 1979 album Highway to Hell reached the top 20 in the United States, and the band seemed on the verge of a commercial breakthrough.
+Their 1979 album Highway to Hell reached the top 20 in the United States, and was their commercial breakthrough.
 However, on 19 February 1980, Scott died after a night out in London with former musician and alleged drug dealer Alistair Kinnear.
 AC/DC briefly considered disbanding, but the group recruited vocalist Brian Johnson of the British glam rock band Geordie.
 AC/DC's subsequent album, Back in Black, was released only five months later, and was a tribute to Scott.
-It went on to become the second-best-selling album of all time.
+It is currently the second-best-selling album of all time.

-In the July 2004 issue of Classic Rock, Scott was rated as number one in a list of the "100 Greatest Frontmen of All Time".
-Hit Parader ranked Scott as fifth on their 2006 list of the 100 Greatest Heavy Metal Vocalists of all time.